ElektraInitiative/libelektra/doc/help/kdb.md

 ## COMMON OPTIONS

-Every core-tool has following options:
+Every core-tool has the following options:

 - `-H`, `--help`:
   Show the man page.